378: Norse Sagas: Snowfell (part 1 of 2)

 Soon, Bard did earn Thorkel's forgiveness, and Thorkel limped off to live with his brother in the mountains.

 It was with Thorkel's urging that Bard brought his daughters, and the cave brimming with warmth and family, everyone was happy.
+But Bard still thought about Helga, and

-and that whole situation made him sad and angry again, but hoped that there would be time for Helga to forgive him.
+that whole situation made him sad and angry again, but hoped that there would be time for Helga to forgive him.
+In the meantime, though,

-He found himself in a place called Reichir in Midfjord.
+well, how about a little vengeance?
+He found himself in a place called Reichier, in Midfjord.

-I was able to find two places called Midfjord, and one called Reichier, and no Reichiers in either Midfjord's, but essentially, it was in the north.
+I was able to find two places called Midfjord, and one called Reichier, and no Reichiers in either Midfjord's, but essentially, it was in the north, and it was pretty cold.

-And Bard saw the cabin of Skeggy.
+It was close to December, and Bard saw the cabin of Skeggy, and yes, that's Skeggy.

-mainly because he had a wife and children at home waiting for him, also mainly because his giant teenage lover who fought all the trolls was gone, and trolls were scary, and he didn't want to fight them alone or at all.
+Having returned from his travels abroad after Helga's mysterious disappearance that time he woke up after all that head trauma, Skeggy decided that he should do the right thing and go home to his family, mainly because he had a wife and children at home waiting for him, also mainly because his giant teenage lover who fought all the trolls was gone and trolls were scary and he didn't want to fight them alone or at all.

-When I'd, Skeggy's sixteen year old son, opened the door, I didn't know any of this.
+Skeggy's 16-year-old son, opened the door, I didn't know any of this.
+And Bard said hello.

-He was a traveler, and the mountains to the south were impassable.
+He was a traveler and the mountains to the south were impassable.

 He was just looking for a place to stay for the winter.

+The winter?
+Ide, the son of Skeggy asked.
 Bard's eyes seemed to glow under his cowl.

 He was a whole head taller than the scrawny teen and almost twice as wide.
+Bard said, Yeah.

 Was that a problem?

 The kid made too little of himself.
+He was an up-and-coming young man.

 He should make good decisions.